 Having a missing freeholder is not a good position to find yourself in.
-It often means no insurance and no maintenance either.
+It often means no insurance and no maintenance.
 It can also make selling your flat much harder.

-But even if your Freeholder is missing or unresponsive you can still extend your lease.
+That said, even if your freeholder is missing or unresponsive you can still extend your lease.

 You can look for a name and address in the following places: